truenas/documentation/content/SCALE/SCALETutorials/Credentials/ManageLocalUsersSCALE.md

 To disable all password-based functionality for the account, select **Lock User**.
 Clear to unlock the user.

-If required, set the [sudo](https://www.sudo.ws/) permissions to assign this user.

 {{< include file="/static/includes/AdminSudo.md" >}}

 Leave **SMB User** selected to allow using the account credentials to access data shared with [SMB]({{< relref "/SCALE/SCALEUIReference/Shares/_index.md" >}}).